 2. Get the credential: server ip, port and password.

 As we may guess, there might be many users trying the free service.
 I have to update the password periodically.
-To the extreme case, it will be changed weekly.
+To the extreme case, it will be changed monthly.

 Please contact me via email, in order to get the credential.
 Don’t worry, it’s totally free.
 I just want to reduce the risk of security issues.